The history and romance of 1774 Bed and Breakfast Inn at Phippsburg, Mid-Coast Maine

 The 1774 Innkeepers share their home and hospitality

 Sharing the lovely 1774 Inn with their lodging guests is the essence of this new enterprise for Innkeepers John and Jackie.
-The English couple were beguiled and seduced by the outstanding waterside setting of 1774 Inn Bed and Breakfast with its fabulous views over sweeping lawns and the Kennebec river.
+The English couple were beguiled and seduced by the outstanding waterside setting of 1774 Inn with its fabulous views over sweeping lawns and the Kennebec river.
 They have transformed the interior using traditional furniture and fabrics in a contemporary style whilst maintaining the original architectural features of the house.
 The result is stunning combination of heritage and comfort in one of New England’s most exceptional locations.

 “For us, it’s about sharing our home, our time and our hospitality – and doing all we can to give our guests the best possible experience in this amazing part of New England.”